cepdnaclk/e15-4yp-Mixed-Reality-based-Simulation-Platform-for-Swarm-Robotics/docs/README.md

 	[HopID] [R] [G] [B]

-<ul> HopID: the number that indicates how many robots passed the message using a virtual communication protocol.
-For the first message, this is 0.</ul>
+- HopID: the number that indicates how many robots passed the message using a virtual communication protocol.
+For the first message, this is 0.
-<ul> R, G, B: values of the Red, Green and Blue components of the color should be shown in the robot.
-The value must be between 0 and 255.</ul>
+- R, G, B: values of the Red, Green and Blue components of the color should be shown in the robot.
+The value must be between 0 and 255.

 Example:   0 255 0 0  (Robots will show the red color)\newline